 The highlight of Plugable’s USB-MC1 is its size.
 It’s small and measures just about around 0.8-inches, similar to a flash drive.
 It supplies current at 1A, which is enough to charge your devices at a decent speed.

-Plugable's USB-MC1 has received a fair amount of praise from its users, with 71% giving it a 5-star rating.
+Plugable’s USB-MC1 has received a fair amount of praise from its users.
 The common understanding is that it works just as advertised.

 The only limitation is that the device can draw a maximum power of 1A.
 So, even if you plug into a port that is capable of delivering power at 2.1A, it will still simulate a 1A current and charge your device at a slow rate.

 4. USB Defender Data Blocker